 Now, on the surface, Tim hits all the repetitive talking points of his public-relations script we have heard before.
-Nothing new, until around minute 7, he slips in how he is “deeply” a free-market person, and I burst out laughing.
+Nothing new until around minute 7 when he slips in how he is “deeply” a free-market person, and I burst out laughing.

 An instant flashback to Christopher Hitchens’ analysis of Mother Theresa came to mind.
 Christopher chastised her for living off the poor rather than eliminating poverty, taking in massive amounts of money, and flying around in private jets.
 At the same time, children lay dying in filthy hospitals.

 Tim Cook’s deep affection for free markets is more than an average miscomprehension of freedom that plagues many.
 Indeed, freedom, as defined by nature’s first-principles, is a dynamic relativity theory bound by paradoxical rules of engagement.
-Freedom deployed as a marketplace system in which the evolution of its participants and their exchange automatically recalibrate the arbitrage of said paradox.
+Freedom is deployed as a marketplace system in which its participants’ evolution and exchange automatically recalibrate the arbitrage of said paradox.

 Tim is throwing Apple’s newfound weight, inherited by the genius of Steve Jobs, around more broadly.
-Tim now proclaims a unique lens by which he views society, preaching how he is focused on doing what is right.
-Another laughable statement considering Apple is embroiled in many flagrant lawsuits and has received substantial fines for overstepping its oligopoly.
-He ultimately laments what I predicted a long time ago; technology must govern itself or be governed.
+Tim now proclaims a unique lens through which he views society, preaching how he is focused on doing what is right.
+This is another laughable statement, considering Apple is embroiled in many flagrant lawsuits and has received substantial fines for overstepping its oligopoly.
+He ultimately laments what I predicted long ago; technology must govern itself or be governed.

 Indeed, nothing makes more money than selling magic to greater-fools of society, for there is an endless supply of unsuspecting greater-fools to take advantage of.
-This missive is demonstrating I am no greater-fool, and I am not buying into Tim’s religion.
+This missive demonstrates that I am no greater-fool and am not buying into Tim’s religion.
 And neither should you.

-Still a pretty savvy technologist myself and a long-time Apple fan, never having owned any other computer, I experience every day how Tim Cook’s poor leadership is destroying the premium experience of Apple.
-Not just from the macro-economic perspective as referenced above, but also from an attention to detail that made Apple the high-price/high-value provider of technology in the first place.
+Still a pretty savvy technologist and a long-time Apple fan, never having owned any other computer, I experience every day how Tim Cook’s poor leadership is destroying the premium experience of Apple, not just from the macro-economic perspective as referenced above but also from an attention to detail that made Apple the high-price/high-value provider of technology in the first place.

 Apple is falling apart under the hood (read my detailed logs in other articles).
 Having been a programmer in my early days, I can tell the engineering teams at Apple are being tossed around and do not abide by a renewable overarching thesis of excellence, as evidenced by recurring mistakes in technology Apple cannot seem to get right.
 Apple’s products now suffer from a slow death by a thousand cuts across the board.

-Apple inherited the same problem as our country; great and resilient people, wrong or absent leadership, and it is, therefore, like KPCB, in no position to tell the government how to rule its roost.
+Apple inherited the same problem as our country: tremendous and resilient people, wrong or absent leadership, and it is, therefore, like KPCB, in no position to tell the government how to rule its roost.

 A dear friend and a fantastic restauranteur for whom I have tremendous respect, owning more than fifteen restaurants, once explained how a restaurant becomes owned by its most frequenting guests.
-When I asked why a competing restaurant had to close its doors, he promptly answered, all that matters, in the end, is the quality of the food.
+When I asked why a competing restaurant had to close its doors, he promptly answered that all that matters, in the end, is the food quality.

-By their instant global reach, technology companies indeed have a wide-open opportunity to reshape how policy is supposed to work.
+With their instant global reach, technology companies have a wide-open opportunity to reshape how policy should work.
 But they cannot and shall not, as they do now, be allowed to produce totalitarian monisms that deflate the innate plurality of humanity.
 They must not be allowed to create infantile systems worse than our aging constitutional systems patched up with endless proverbial band-aids.